 The purpose of these little packets is to absorb all of the oxygen from your bucket, making it impossible for any little critters to hatch or survive in your food.
 You have around 15 – 30 min. to get the packets into your bucket and seal the bucket before they are finished absorbing their capacity and are rendered useless.

 The amount of oxygen absorbers you need depends on the size of your buckets.
 For 6 gallon buckets it is recommended that you use approx. 2000cc’s of oxygen absorbers.
 Since we bought packs of ten 500cc absorbers, we used 3-4 absorbers per 6 gallon bucket.
-You can read a lot more about how many packs you need per bucket HERE.

 I like to put some packs in the bottom of the bucket, and some on top before screwing the lid on.
 You don’t need to open the packs or anything, just drop them in.
 But remember to get the buckets sealed pretty quickly!